platzhaltr/flatlinr/README.md

 ## Notes ##

 I also created [Readr](https://github.com/platzhaltr/readr) as a companion project.
-It creates `java.io.Reader` classes that help you clean up the files by removing or tranforming certain lines.
+It creates `java.io.Reader` classes that help you clean up the files by removing or transforming certain lines.